sysean/parallel/README.md

 there are 3 version about `ParallelingWithTimeout` function

-- ParallelingWithTimeout original concurrency models
+- `ParallelingWithTimeout` original concurrency models
-- ParallelingWithTimeoutV2 use WaitGroup secure synchronization about goroutines
+- `ParallelingWithTimeoutV2` use WaitGroup secure synchronization about goroutines
-- ParallelingWithTimeoutV3 use errgroup streamline the code
+- `ParallelingWithTimeoutV3` use errgroup streamline the code

+v3 is recommended

 ## License
 [MIT License][1]